strmprivacy/docs/docs/02-concepts/01-data-processing/06-k-member-micro-aggregations.md

 1. Numerical: numerical data type with natural ordering, e.g. age in years
 2. Nominal: categorical data without ordering, e.g. a person's hair color
-3. Categorical: categorical data with a specific order, e.g. clothing size (S, M, L, ...)
+3. Ordinal: categorical data with a specific order, e.g. clothing size (S, M, L, ...)

 We define the quasi-identifiers in the `FieldMetadata`.